 Back to the three clients from the first paragraph.
 Any of the 3 options could end up producing the best result: investing all of the money now (lump sum), waiting until a hopefully better time, or contributing systematically over a time.
 The option I like the least is waiting for a better time.
 Waiting to invest until stocks are cheaper is the decision that could lead to the most regret and cause the investor the most stress as he or she constantly agonizes over “when” to pull the trigger.

 In most cases I would invest the lump sum.
+Investing the lump sum usually produces a better result than dollar cost averaging.
 However, I would be more likely to dollar cost average into the market in periods when stocks are expensive or volatility is unusually high.
 Either of those two decisions may end up working out better than the other, but you will only know in hindsight.
 So, make the decision that enables you to sleep best and don’t look back.

 It is time to get on with making memories and checking items off your bucket list.